pflorita/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+	- a closure in JavaScript is a function enclosed in a parent function that makes changes to the variables declared in the parent function's scope.
 2. Study the following code, then answer the questions below.

 ```js